 Cycling is probably more accessible than it has ever been before.
 With better infrastructure (although we still have a long way to go), more trails, more clubs and ever-increasing types of bike on the market, it has never been easier to pick up a bike and ride than the present.

-One such type of bicycle that has been making waves in this packed market is of course, the E-bike.
-Now coming in all shapes and sizes, it seems that various bike companies have finally cracked the code on how to make a power-assisted bicycle that rides well and doesn’t financially cripple your family for three generations.
+One such type of bicycle that has changed the game is of course, the E-bike.
+Coming in all shapes and sizes, it seems that various bike companies have finally cracked the code on how to make a power-assisted bicycle that rides well and doesn’t financially cripple your family for three generations.

 You can now get an E-bike for every type of terrain, whether it be a road bike, mountain bike or even gravel bike – this last combining the two biggest trends of recent years.
 And they look good too.
 When power-assisted bikes first emerged, they were generally quite clunky, ‘steampunk’-looking machines, but with the integrated models that have hit the market in the last two years, it can be difficult to distinguish them from standard bikes.
 Indeed, the slicker, swisher contemporary E-bike is possibly the closest we have got to making Blade Runner’s world of flying cars and synthetic humans (set in 2019) a reality – well, that and anything Elon Musk dreams up.

 The ones we will be focussing on here though are probably the best looking, most difficult to distinguish models of E-bike, motor-driven performance road bikes.
 These are fantastic bits of kit and have helped to make the sport increasingly accessible to riders who would otherwise have left behind – or never picked up – the freeing enjoyment of riding a bicycle on the road.